 History is a much loved subject at Kingswood House.
 We study a wide range of topics to give our pupils a real breadth of knowledge.
-Our aim is develop a love of History within the boys and encourage them to explore the past and understand the way it has shaped the world we live in today.
+Our aim is develop a love of History within the students and encourage them to explore the past and understand the way it has shaped the world we live in today.

 In Lower Prep the children start by learning about some important British figures from the past; including Florence Nightingale and Guy Fawkes.
 They also study the Great Fire of London and look at how seaside holidays have changed in the last 100 years.
 During these years the pupils develop an understanding of what ‘the past’ is and how it is both similar and different to the present.

 The topics covered in Upper Prep include WWII in England, Ancient Egypt, The Romans, The Greeks, Celtic Britain, The Anglo Saxons and The Norman Conquest.
-The boys learn how to formulate an argument, present different ideas and place events chronologically.
+The pupils learn how to formulate an argument, present different ideas and place events chronologically.

-In Years 7 & 8 the boys study The Tudors; a fascinating period in English History which still has so many influences on our lives today.
-They look at the incredible reign of Henry VIII followed by the contrasting successes of his three children; Edward VI, Mary I and Elizabeth I. During these years the boys also learn how to; write essays, compare and contrast historical sources and develop a great appreciation on the ongoing importance of History in today’s society.
+In Years 7 & 8 the pupils study The Tudors; a fascinating period in English History which still has so many influences on our lives today.
+They look at the incredible reign of Henry VIII followed by the contrasting successes of his three children; Edward VI, Mary I and Elizabeth I. During these years the pupils also learn how to; write essays, compare and contrast historical sources and develop a great appreciation on the ongoing importance of History in today’s society.
 Years 7 & 8 also include trips to The Tower of London and Hampton Court.
-In 2015 we took the boys to see the war graves in Belgium as part the Centenary Remembrance Day Tributes.
+In 2015 we took the students to see the war graves in Belgium as part the Centenary Remembrance Day Tributes.

 In Year 9 we then move on to Modern European History which represents the beginning of our GCSE syllabus.
 We begin by looking at the reasons for World War One, moving on to trench warfare and the eventual outcome of the war.
 This forms the beginning of a study of ‘Conflict and Co-operation:1918-1939’.
 We then look at the Weimar Republic in Germany and how its failures led to the rise of the Nazi party.
 This then takes us into an in depth study of Germany 1925-1955 including the beginning of the Cold War.
 The rest of the syllabus includes looking at War and British Society between 790 and 2010.
-This gives the boys an idea of war has changed over time but also allows for similarities to be drawn between the reasons and effects of wars and battles which happened centuries apart.
+This gives the pupils an idea of war has changed over time but also allows for similarities to be drawn between the reasons and effects of wars and battles which happened centuries apart.

 Year 5 history visit to Butser Hill